jeremytammik/DisableMismatchWarning/README.md

 This C# .NET command line console application achieves this recursively for all C# and VB Visual Studio project files in and under the current working directory.

-For more detailes, please refer to The Building Coder Revit API blog:
+For more details, please refer to The Building Coder Revit API blog:

 http://thebuildingcoder.typepad.com